Opening hours Gallery: Wednesday to Sunday 12–5pm Café open: Tuesday and Sunday: 10am–4pm, Wednesday to Saturday: 10am–5pm.

 Partners and Supporters

-This exhibition is part of the West of England Visual Arts Alliance programme.
-It is supported by Arts Council England and the Henry Moore Foundation.
-Presented in partnership with Nottingham Contemporary and Whitechapel Gallery, where it will tour during 2024-25.
+This exhibition is part of the West of England Visual Arts Alliance programme and is generously supported by the Henry Moore Foundation and the Paul Mellon Centre for Studies in British Art.
+Loans are supported by the Weston Loan Programme with Art Fund.
+It is presented in partnership with Nottingham Contemporary and Whitechapel Gallery, where it will tour during 2024-25.

 View our current and upcoming exhibitions